Colorado Sales Tax & Audit Guide

 Final Decision

-After reviewing the evidence and arguments, or the brief and written materials submitted instead of a hearing, the Executive Director/Deputy Director will make a final determination within sixty days.
+After reviewing the evidence and arguments, or the brief and written materials submitted instead of a hearing, the Executive Director/Deputy Director will make a final determination within 60 days.

 The deadline for a final determination may be extended in sixty-day increments.
-The Executive Director is able to modify the tax, penalties, and interest disputed at the hearing or approve a refund if necessary.
+The Executive Director could modify the tax, penalties, and interest disputed at the hearing or approve a refund if necessary.
+All these decisions will be found in the Colorado Department of Revenue’s issuance of a Final Decision.

 Appeal to Judicial Court

-The district court is able to affirm, modify, or reverse the determination of the Executive Director.
-The district court's decision shall be entered as a judgment, as in other civil cases, against the taxpayer or the Executive Director, as the case may be.
+If the CDOR’s Final Decision is not to your liking and contains issues worth challenging, you could further appeal to a Colorado judicial district court.
+The district court could affirm, modify, or reverse the determination of the Executive Director.
+The district court's decision appears as a judgment, as in other civil cases, against the taxpayer or the Executive Director.

 Settling a Colorado Sales Tax Liability